aisingapore/PeekingDuck/docs/guide_custom_nodes.md

         └── node2.yml
 ```

-Note that the filenames for the node script, node configs, and node name in runner configs should be consistent. e.g. The files associated with the Node `multiplier` should be `multiplier.py`, `multiplier.yml`, and `custom.multiplier` respectively.
+Filenames for the node script, node configs should be consistent. e.g. The filenames associated with the Node `multiplier` should be `multiplier.py`, `multiplier.yml`.

 ### Step 4: Add your custom nodes to the runner configs
 Add your custom node to `run_config.yml`, in the `custom.<node_name>` format.